Call 877-558-2557

 2. Whether the cooler is roof-mounted, ground-level, or window-mounted

-3. Warm air, weak airflow, leak, dry pads, pump noise, scale, or no start
+3. Warm air, weak airflow, leaks, dry pads, pump noise, scale, or no start

 Warm air